 The most common symptom is pain in your outer thigh and hip area.
 Many people find this pain to be a deep pain which may be aching or burning.
 The pain may become worse over time.

 The pain may be more intense when you are lying on your side, especially at night.
 The pain may also be made worse by doing exercise.
 You may find that you walk with a limp.

 How is greater trochanteric pain syndrome diagnosed?

 The diagnosis is usually made based on your symptoms and an examination by a doctor.
 Your doctor will usually examine your hip and legs.
 You may find it be to be very tender when your doctor presses over the trochanter area.
-Investigations are not normally needed unless your doctor suspects that infection of the bursa is the cause (rare), or if the diagnosis is not clear.
+Tests (investigations) are not normally needed.
+However, tests might be necessary if your doctor suspects that infection of the fluid-filled sac (bursa) is the cause (rare).
+Tests may also be necessary if the diagnosis is not clear.
 For example, an X-ray of your hip or an MRI scan may be advised if the diagnosis is unclear.

 What is the treatment of greater trochanteric pain syndrome?

 Greater trochanteric pain syndrome is usually self-limiting.
 That is, it usually goes away on its own in time.
 However, it commonly takes several weeks for the pain to ease.
 Symptoms can persist for months, and sometimes longer in a small proportion of cases.
 However, persistence does not mean that there is a serious underlying condition or that the hip joint is being damaged.

 Decreasing activity such as running or excessive walking for a while may help to speed recovery.
 In addition, the following may be useful:

 - Applying an ice pack (wrapped in a towel) for 10-20 minutes several times a day may improve your symptoms.